AdobeDocs/adobe-creativity-mcp/src/pages/getting-started/index.md

 *Note: Plugins ensure users have the latest update of the skills.*

-### Skills
+### Skills (Optional)

+If you are not able to use plugins, you can directly load Adobe skills into Claude.
 Skills guide how those tools are used for specific tasks.
 Think of them as ready-made workflows, like portrait retouching or designing from templates, with the right steps already built in.

 Skills are available on GitHub.
 Download the skill files, then add them to Claude: